 - If you want to wear denim jeans (cotton), bring a pair as it is your vacation.
 I wore jeans in Finland myself, but they are not recommended for any days when you might get wet.
 Just note that they get soggy when wet, don’t retain heat well when they get wet, and are slow drying.

-A couple of examples for women are these softshell fleece-lined winter pants and these insulated snow pants.
-A couple of examples for men are these fleece lined ski pants and these winter water-resistant pants.
+A few examples for men are these fleece lined ski pants, these cargo pants, and these winter water-resistant pants.
 Pants like these flannel lined cotton pants can also work on days when you don’t expect to get wet.

 4. Thermal Baselayers